D3nFaina/Training4inteviews/README.md

 This is ~not~ my first change on GitHub!

 I edited this file on my own computer!
-HACKERMAN!
+AH HACKERMAN!